 We checked in with National Champion Jeremy Powers to ask about his cyclocross running and here’s what he said, “Start slow and build a base, don’t go out thinking you’re Prefontaine.
 Build a base like anything, then add intensity.
 Train for what you’re actually going to do.
 No need for 1 hr runs when you run maybe 10 to 20 seconds all out in a cx race.”

-Here are 4 progressive 30 minute cyclocross running workouts to perform once a week this summer before the season starts.
+Here are 4 progressive short cyclocross running workouts to perform once a week this summer before the season starts.

 BUY a 6-week sweet spot cyclocross training plan HERE that has these weekly run workouts balanced around sweet spot training specific to cross >> exactly what you should be doing this summer.